Kunle Ajayi: Career

-He had contributed significantly to Nigerian gospel over the years and he is currently the Director of Music at the Redeemed Christian Church of God.
+He contributed significantly to Nigerian gospel over the years and he is currently the Director of Music at the Redeemed Christian Church of God.

 In recognition of his immense contributions to gospel music in Nigeria, he was bestowed with the Award of Excellence by the Redeemed Christian Church of God in 2007 and in 2008, he received the "Leadership award in Nigeria music".